“It is a capital mistake to theorize before one has data.” ~ Sherlock Holmes via Arthur Conan Doyle

 These errors can feel personally disrespectful, but they also impact funding, policies, and population health strategies.

-Our latest report, Undercounted and Underserved: How Flawed Data Reporting Hurts Tribal Healthcare, looks at why Native American data is so murky – and the measures that can improve data reporting.
+Our report, Undercounted and Underserved: How Flawed Data Reporting Hurts Tribal Healthcare, looks at why Native American data is so murky – and the measures that can improve data reporting.
 Take a look and see how your healthcare facility can improve its data hygiene to reap high-value insights on Indigenous health.